dinhdkhoa/Learning-Authentication/README.md

-# A SSR CRUD application help managing online courses.
+# A SSR CRUD application helps managing online courses.

 ## Technology used: